wikimedia/tools-global-search/CONTRIBUTING.md

 ## Generating assets

-Use `./node_modules/.bin/encore dev --watch` to compile assets for the development environment and watch for changes.
+Use `yarn encore dev --watch` to compile assets for the development environment and watch for changes.

-Before making a pull request, run `./node_modules/.bin/encore production` to compile assets for production.
+Before making a pull request, run `yarn encore production` to compile assets for production.
 Note the generated assets in `public/build/` must be committed.

 ## Tests